First All-Union Turkological Congress: Approval and preparation

-Proceedings of the congress
+Attendees

 Mehmet Fuat Köprülü, Ali bey Huseynzade and Salman Mümtaz among the participants of the First Turkological Congress in Baku.

-In February 1926, the First Turkology Congress commenced its activities at the Ismailiyya Palace in Baku.
-The Congress saw the participation of 131 delegates, including 20 representatives from the international scientific community, with a total of 17 sessions held.
-Thirty-eight presentations were delivered on the language, history, ethnogenesis, ethnography, literature, and culture of Turks and the broader Turkic world.
-Samad aga Agamalioglu, the Chairman of the Central Executive Committee of the Azerbaijan SSR, presided over the Congress, and the following individuals were elected to the Congress's Presidium: Agamalioglu, Ruhulla Akhundov, Habib Jabiyev, the renowned orientalist-historian academician Vasily Bartold, academician Sergey Oldenburg, the representative of European scholars Professor F. F. Mensel, Naqovitsin from the People's Commissariat of Education of the Russian SFSR, Professor Çoban-zade, Professor Aleksandr Martynov, Baitursynuly from Kazakhstan, Isidor Barahov from Yakutia, Borozdin and Pavloviç from the Oriental Studies Association, Ğälimcan İbrahimov from Tatarstan, İdelquzin from Bashkortostan, Mehmet Fuat Kopruluzade from Turkey, Korkmasov, Shakircan Rahim from Uzbekistan, Tunstanov from Karakalpakstan, Berdiyev from Turkmenistan, Osman Nuri Akchokraklı from Crimea, and Aliyev Umar from the North Caucasus.
+On 26 February 1926 the First All-Union Turkological Congress commenced at the Ismailiyya Palace in Baku.
+There were 131 delegates, including 20 representatives from the international scientific community.
+During a total of 17 sessions, 38 presentations were delivered on the language, history, ethnogenesis, ethnography, literature, and culture of Turks and the broader Turkic world.

+Samad aga Agamalioglu, the Chairman of the Central Executive Committee of the Azerbaijan SSR, presided over the Congress, and the following individuals were elected to the Congress's Presidium: Agamalioglu; Ruhulla Akhundov; Habib Jabiyev; the renowned orientalist-historian academician Vasily Bartold; academician Sergey Oldenburg; the representative of European scholars Professor F. F. Mensel; Naqovitsin from the People's Commissariat of Education of the Russian SFSR; Professor Çoban-zade; Professor Aleksandr Martynov; Baitursynuly from Kazakhstan; Isidor Barahov from Yakutia; Borozdin and Pavloviç from the Oriental Studies Association; Ğälimcan İbrahimov from Tatarstan; İdelquzin from Bashkortostan; Mehmet Fuat Koprulu from Turkey; Korkmasov; Shakircan Rahim from Uzbekistan; Tunstanov from Karakalpakstan; Berdiyev from Turkmenistan; Osman Nuri Akchokraklı from Crimea; and Aliyev Umar from the North Caucasus.
 Additionally, representatives from Azerbaijan and other republics such as Ali bey Huseynzade, Banq, Mustafa Guliyev, Academician Nikolai Marr, Anatoly Lunacharsky, and Tomsen were chosen as honorary members of the Congress's Presidium.